-This cheese plate includes three types of cheese that are sold in almost every cheese store or in the cheese section of upscale grocery stores: Gruyere (cows' milk), Istara (sheeps' milk) and Humboldt Fog (goats' milk).
+This sample cheese plate includes three types of cheese that are sold in almost every cheese store or in the cheese section of upscale grocery stores:

 - Set the cheese out a half hour before eating to bring them up to room temperature

-- Ideally, put out a seperate serving knife for each cheese.
-Or, put out one knife for the Gruyere and Istara, and a seperate knife for the Humboldt Fog, which is softer and messier.
+- Ideally, put out a separate serving knife for each cheese.
+Or, put out one knife for the Gruyere and Manchego, and a separate knife for the Humboldt Fog, which is softer and messier.

 - If you don't have a serving platter, a regular dinner plate can work just fine.

 - As a rule of thumb, plan for each guest to eat 1-2 ounces of each cheese you serve.
 If you're serving heavy garnishes (sliced meat, olives, fruit) or other food along with the cheese plate, this amount may be a bit less.

 - Always have plenty of sliced bread and/or crackers on hand.
 These items fill guests up so they eat less cheese.

 What You Need

 - Three wedges of cheese

 - Serving platter or plate